tuananhvna/WorkoutDiary/README.md

 # WorkoutDiary
 Server programming final project

-Main implementation: H2 database connection, CRUD, RESTful services, Spring DATA REST, Spring security, some test cases
+Main implementation:MVC, H2 database connection, CRUD, RESTful services, Spring DATA REST, Spring security, some test cases

 This is a simple workout diary for clients and coaches to store information of exercises.
 There are 2 roles (2 username/password): client/user   coach/admin